r-geoflow/geoflow/doc/documentation.md

 In R, using `geoflow` consists essentially in running the function
-\`\`executeWorkflow”, which takes a main parameter: the name of a configuration file in JSON format.
+\`\`executeWorkflow”, which takes a main parameter: the name of a configuration file in JSON or YAML format.
 An optional *dir* parameter can be specified to instruct geoflow to store execution files in:

 ``` r
 executeWorkflow("config.json", dir = NULL)